timmarlowe/smarter-than-nate-silver/README.md

 For OLS, I used backwards selection to remove coefficients over time.
 However, likely due to a high bias, low variance model to begin with, the removal of features that were not statistically significant created very little change in RMSE.

-Similarly, Lasso models for all three dataframes settled on small alphass in the range provided, likely because the model is underfit.
+Similarly, Lasso models for all three dataframes settled on small alphas in the range provided, likely because the model is underfit.

 ![Lasso Model DF1](https://github.com/timmarlowe/smarter-than-nate-silver/blob/master/images/Lasso_RMSE_vA.png)